gitlabhq/gitlabhq/doc/user/project/integrations/webhooks.md

 Note that `deployable_id` is the ID of the CI job.

-### Member events
+### Group member events **(PREMIUM)**

 > [Introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/260347) in GitLab 13.7.

+Member events are triggered when:

-Triggered when a user is added as a group member.
+- A user is added as a group member
+- The access level of a user has changed
+- The expiration date for user access has been updated
+- A user has been removed from the group

+#### Add member to group

 **Request Header**: